aaronsaray/FirePHP4Chrome/README.md

 # Changelog

+#### 0.11
+Fixed bug that even when it was disabled, if the Wildfire headers were sent, it would display them anyway.
+Technically the WF should not be sent by the server because the plugin was not requesting them - but I've modified it not to display them anyway.

 #### 0.10
 Merged in PR to add setting for max header size to be sent dynamically (Thanks https://github.com/GodLesZ).
 Fixed issue where a logged command had a pipe in it - would cause json parse to fail.